jonabc/go-scientist/README.md

 For a detailed look at actually using this thing, check out this blog post:
 [Move fast and fix things](http://githubengineering.com/move-fast/).

-NOTE: This port is an experiment in porting a small Ruby lib to Go.
-While I think the differences in the languages result in interesting comparisons and contrasts between the approaches, the Go version is _not_ used in production anywhere.
+NOTE: The Ruby version, however, is very stable.
+The differences in the languages result in interesting comparisons and contrasts between the approaches.
+The Go version can be used in production.
-Consider this alpha, unsupported software.
-The Ruby version, however, is very stable.

 ## How do I science?